Udenna Corporation: History

-In November 2020, Dito CME Holdings Corporation announced its share swap deal with Udenna to indirectly own its stake in Dito Telecommunity.
+In November 2020, Dito CME Holdings Corporation announced a share swap deal with Udenna to indirectly own its stake in Dito Telecommunity.
 As part of a deal, Dito CME will hold a 100% stake in Udenna's subsidiary, Udenna CME Holdings Corporation, which co-owns one of Dito's parent companies, Dito Holdings Corporation (along with Chelsea Logistics).
-The deal made Udenna Corporation become as a parent company of Dito CME.
+The deal made Udenna Corporation become a parent company of Dito CME.

-Dennis Uy's Udenna Corporation bought 100 million common shares of Atok-Big Wedge Co.
-Inc. at the negotiated price of P2.00 per share or a total of P200,000,000.
-Dennis Uy is also a director and vice chairman of Atok-Big Wedge.
-He has an existing 1,000 direct shares in the company.
-Atok-Big Wedge Co, Inc. a listed corporation in PSE, has 20% ownership of United Kingdom-based Forum Energy Ltd. which has the right of oil exploration in SC72 in the South China Sea.
-Forum Energy Ltd. has ongoing talks with China for joint oil exploration after President Duterte, a close friend of Dennis Uy, lift the moratorium on oil exploration.
+Udenna Corporation bought 100 million common shares of Atok-Big Wedge Co.
+Inc. at a negotiated price of P200,000,000.
+Dennis Uy is also vice chairman of Atok-Big Wedge, with 1,000 direct shares in the company.
+Atok-Big Wedge, a listed corporation in PSE, has 20% ownership of United Kingdom-based Forum Energy Ltd. which has oil exploration rights in SC72 in the South China Sea.
+Forum Energy has ongoing talks with China for joint oil exploration after President Duterte, a close friend of Dennis Uy, lift the moratorium on oil exploration.